hyperoslo/api-playbook/README.md

 ## Basic Tools

-It's quite common in Hyper to build APIs with *ruby on rails*, so most of this conventions are designed to work well with Rails.
+It's quite common in Hyper to build APIs with *Ruby on Rails*, so most of this conventions are designed to work well with Rails.

 ## Heroku conventions